Search Results

 May 10 – August 30, 2025 | Online + Live Zoom Sessions

-Join Robyn Hood and guest Tellington TTouch instructors for a transformational 6-month online course that blends in-depth, self-paced learning with 30+ hours of live, small-group Zoom sessions.
-Learn gentle, effective, and empowering ways to improve your dog’s behavior, confidence, and well-being—from anywhere in the world.
+Join Robyn Hood and guest instructors—including Linda Tellington-Jones—for an inspiring 6-month journey into the Tellington TTouch Method for Horses.
+This dynamic course blends in-depth, self-paced online learning with 30+ hours of live, small-group Zoom sessions to help you confidently transform your horse’s behavior, performance, and well-being—from anywhere in the world.

 Enrollment is open throughout the course period.